Bluebells and more spring wildflowers in Carley State Park, Minnesota

 While you’re in the area

 Whitewater State Park is just a few minutes away.
-The park headquarters, visitor center, and Nature Store here serves both parks.
+The park headquarters, visitor center, and Nature Store here serve both parks.
 Like Carley, Whitewater has great spring wildflowers.
-But the park and river are both much larger at Whitewater, the bluffs much higher (and more dramatic), and there are many more facilities and programs.
+But the park and river are both much larger at Whitewater, the bluffs are much higher (and more dramatic), and there are many more facilities and programs.
 But it is also much busier.

-Stay awhile
+Stay overnight

 While it’s easy enough to visit Carley State Park on a day trip from the Minneapolis-Saint Paul metro area, this beautiful part of the state is worth more of your time.
 There are several good wildflower and birding areas nearby.